 The ATLAS 2030 is designed to be used by children with severe neuromuscular diseases, cerebral palsy, spina bifida, and others.

 The entire exoskeleton weighs only 14 kg (31 lbs).
-The weight reduction comes from shrinking of the exoskeleton frame and motors to fit the profile of a child.
+The weight reduction comes from the shrinking of the exoskeleton frame and motors to fit the profile of a child.

 Marsi-Bionics, Centro de Automática y Robótica CSIC-UPM, Ctra.
 Campo Real Km 0,2 28500 Arganda del Rey, Madrid, Spain website